 {\bf Proof of Theorem \ref{arc+del}}.
 Suppose that $A$ and $B$ are stably equivalent Artin algebras without nodes.

 (i) $\del(A)=\del(B).$ In fact, the delooping levels of algebras involve only simple modules.
-If $A$ or $B$ has a semisimple direct summand, then the simple modules belonging to the semisimple direct summand have delooping levels $0$, and therefore do not contribute to the delooping levels of the considered algebra.
+If $A$ or $B$ has a semisimple direct summand, then the simple modules belonging to the semisimple direct summand have delooping levels $0$, and therefore do not contribute to the delooping levels of the algebra considered.
 So we may remove all semisimple direct summands from both algebras $A$ and $B$.
 Of course, the resulting algebras are still stably equivalent.
 Thus we assume that both $A$ and $B$ do not have any semisimple direct summands.
-Let $V$ be the direct sum of all non-isomorphic indecomposable projective $A$-modules that are neither simple nor $\nu$-stably projective, and let $V'$ be the direct sum of all non-isomorphic indecomposable projective $B$-modules which are neither simple nor $\nu$-stably projective.
+Let $V$ be a direct sum of representatives of the isomorphism classes of indecomposable projective $A$-modules that are neither simple nor $\nu$-stably projective, and let $V'$ be a direct sum of representatives of the isomorphism classes of indecomposable projective $B$-modules that are neither simple nor $\nu$-stably projective.
 It follows from \cite[Lemma 2.5]{MV1990}, which is true also for Artin algebras, that $F(\top(V))\simeq\top(V')$ as $B$-modules.
 Note that $\top(V)$ does not have any nonzero projective direct summands.
 By Lemma \ref{delalp}, we have $\del(\top(V))=\del(\top(V'))$.
 Thus $\del(A)=\del(\top(V)) =\del(\top(V'))=\del(B)$.